eye-division/jennyblyth/_gallery/cassandra-wall.md

 surname: Wall
 currentshow: true
 description_markdown: >-
-  **Snow Into Water** and **Cassandra Wall's** recent work is a celebration of the beauty of Nature and its liberating and calming effect on the mind.
+  **Cassandra Wall** will be showing new work at **The Sewell Gallery, Oxordshire** in **September 2025** curated by Jenny Blyth Fine Art.

+  **Snow Into Water** **2020** featured textile landscapes (figurative & abstracted) by **Cassandra Wall’s**  in a celebration of the beauty of Nature and its liberating and calming effect on the mind.
 Lockdown enforced a slowdown in the pace of life with all its noise and complexities, and accorded us a unique opportunity to hear the voice of the natural world around us, and the transience that makes it so precious.

   CW has been working with textiles since childhood.
-Her compositions in varying degrees of abstraction that capture the spirit of the landscape, are initiated *sur le motif.*&nbsp; Particularly, she is drawn to the longshore drift where the tides pile up and wash away the shingle, re-sculpting the littoral shoreline. ***Dungeness: Summer and Winter***&nbsp;contrasts Derek Jarman's *Prospect Cottage,*&nbsp;lit from within on Winter nights, with its wild Summer '*garden without borders*'.&nbsp;***Heather Hills*** features crests and waves of purple heather with backdrafts of golden-green mosses.
+Her compositions in varying degrees of abstraction that capture the spirit of the landscape, are initiated *sur le motif.*&nbsp; Particularly, she is drawn to the longshore drift where the tides pile up and wash away the shingle, re-sculpting the littoral shoreline. ***Dungeness: Summer and Winter***&nbsp;contrasts Derek Jarman’s *Prospect Cottage,*&nbsp;lit from within on Winter nights, with its wild Summer ‘*garden without borders*’.&nbsp;***Heather Hills*** features crests and waves of purple heather with backdrafts of golden-green mosses.
 Her collaged landscapes in torn papers with hints of the patterns and tessellations to come, are precursors to her immaculately handstitched